Johnny Hellweg: San Diego Padres

-Hellweg was released by the San Diego Padres on July 4, 2016 after posting an ERA of over 10 in 10 minor league games, including 6 starts.
+On November 26, 2015, Hellweg signed a minor league contract with the San Diego Padres.
+In 10 games (6 starts) split between the Double–A San Antonio Missions and Triple–A El Paso Chihuahuas, he struggled to a 10.95 ERA with 17 strikeouts across 24 2/3 innings pitched.
+Hellweg was released by the Padres organization on July 4, 2016.

 New Jersey Jackals

-On July 8, 2016 Hellweg signed a contract with the New Jersey Jackals of the Canadian American Association of Professional Baseball.
+On July 8, 2016, Hellweg signed a contract with the New Jersey Jackals of the Can-Am League.

 Cincinnati Reds

 On November 16, 2016, Hellweg signed a minor league contract with the Cincinnati Reds.

-Second stint with New Jersey Jackals
+New Jersey Jackals (second stint)

-In 2017, Hellweg pitched for the New Jersey Jackals of the Canadian-American "Can-Am" League.
+In 2017, Hellweg pitched for the New Jersey Jackals of the Can-Am League.
 In 38 innings, Hellweg struck out 62 while only serving up 2 home runs.

 Pittsburgh Pirates

-On August 25, 2017, Hellweg signed a minor league deal with the Pittsburgh Pirates.

-On June 25, 2018 Hellweg was released so he could pursue an opportunity in Japan.
+On August 25, 2017, Hellweg signed a minor league contract with the Pittsburgh Pirates.
+He had four outings for the Double–A Altoona Curve down the stretch.
+In 2018, Hellweg made 24 appearances for the Triple–A Indianapolis Indians, compiling a 1.33 ERA with 25 strikeouts and 11 saves across 27 innings of work.
+On June 25, 2018, Hellweg was released so he could pursue an opportunity in Japan.

 Hiroshima Toyo Carp

 On June 26, 2018, Hellweg signed with the Hiroshima Toyo Carp of the Nippon Professional Baseball (NPB).
+He made 7 appearances for Hiroshima, compiling a 1.13 ERA with 10 strikeouts across 8 innings pitched.

-On December 2, 2019, he become free agent.
+Hellweg made five scoreless appearances for the Carp in 2019, striking out 2 in 3 2/3 innings of work.
+On December 2, 2019, he became a free agent.